code-423n4/2022-10-inverse-findings/data/chaduke-G.md

 0) Current design will create an escrow contract for each user-market pair, so if there are 1M users (if Inverse is very successful), then there might be up to 1M * K (K be the number of markets), not to mention future upgrade of the escrow contract.
-So, the deployment gas fee is high.
+So, the total deployment gas fee is high.

 Consider the deployment of  only ONE escrow contract but can be used by multilple user-market pairs will save a lot of gas.